-Available for all BMW M3 models is the Driving Assistance Professional package that adds a camera/radar system to provide various driver-assistance features, such as emergency stop, lane-control assist, and traffic-jam assist for 1,700 bucks.
-Also offered is the Executive package with gesture control, a head-up display, a power tailgate, and a heated steering wheel.
+Available on all M3s is the Executive package with a head-up display, a power trunk lid, a heated steering wheel, and a SensaTec leatherette-trimmed dashboard.
 This package costs $1,550 on the manual base model and $1,800 on the M3 Comp, as this model also gets remote start with the package.
+Available only on the automatic Competition BMW M3 models is the Driving Assistance Professional package that adds a camera/radar system to provide various driver-assistance features, such as emergency stop, lane-control assist, and traffic-jam assist for 1,700 bucks.
 The M Carbon Exterior package with various carbon accents is $4,700 and looks fantastic.
-Standalone highlights include the M carbon bucket seats at $3,800 a set and M carbon-ceramic brakes for $8,150.
-The M Driver's package is one we highly recommend, giving you an advanced driving course and the full 180 mph of speed potential for $2,500.
+Standalone highlights include the M carbon bucket seats at $4,500 a set and M carbon-ceramic brakes for $8,500.
+The M Driver's package is one we highly recommend, giving you an advanced driving course and the full 180 mph of top-speed potential for $2,500.